kodiem9/Custom-Organization-App/README.md

-# Custom Organization App
+# PROJECT MANAGEMENT APP
-A custom organization app I made for a friend and for myself!
-(Also for fun :P)
+A simple and lightweight app that you can use to organize and manage your projects!